How To Get Resin Off Of Hands & Skin [Don’t Use Chemicals]

 1. Use Soap & Water To Remove Resin

-Using soap and water is one of the simplest yet effective methods to remove resin from hands and skin.
-As soon as resin comes into contact with your skin, wash the affected area thoroughly with soap and water.
+Using soap and water is one of the simplest ways to remove resin from hands and skin.
+As soon as resin comes into contact with your skin, wash the area thoroughly with soap and water.
+The soap works by breaking down the resin, while water helps to rinse away the residue.
+You can also try this for when you need to remove resin epoxy adhesive.

 How To Get Resin Off Of Hands & Skin: soap and water